microsoft/playwright/docs/src/api/class-page.md

 await page.GetByRole("button", new() { Name = "Start here" }).ClickAsync();
 ```

-### param: Page.handleLocator.locator
+### param: Page.addOverlayHandler.locator
 * since: v1.42
 - `locator` <[Locator]>

 Locator that triggers the handler.

-### param: Page.handleLocator.handler
+### param: Page.addOverlayHandler.handler
 * since: v1.42
 - `handler` <[function]>

-Function that should be run once [`param: locator`] appears.
-This function should get rid of the element that blocks actions like click.
+Function that should be run once [`param: locator`] is visible.
+This function should get rid of the overlay that blocks actions.

 ## async method: Page.reload